ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 # Implementing an inline widget

-In this tutorial you will learn how to implement an inline widget.
-We will build a "Placeholder" feature which allow the user to insert a predefined placeholders, like a date or a surname, into the document.
+In this tutorial, you will learn how to implement an inline widget.
+We will build a "Placeholder" feature which allow the user to insert predefined placeholders, like a date or a surname, into the document.
 We will use widget utils and conversion in order to define the behavior of this feature.
 Later on, we will use dropdown utils to create a dropdown which will allow inserting new placeholders.
 We will also learn how to use the editor configuration to define allowed placeholder names.

 <info-box>
-	If you want to see the final product of this tutorial before you plunge in, check of the [demo](#demo).
+	If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).
 </info-box>

 ## Before you start ⚠️